vulkano-rs/vulkano-www/content/guide-initialization.md

 contains an error.
 In a real game or application you should handle that situation in a nicer way, for example by opening a dialog box with an explanation.
 This is out of scope of this guide.

-Before going further you should try your code by running:
+Before going further you can try your code by running:

     cargo run